mcleania/MCF10A_OSM_HIF1A/README.md

 # MCF10A_OSM_HIF1A
 The repository stores the scripts for the analysis of the molecular and phenotypic effects of OSM in the context of understanding collective cell migration.
-The publication is available at (insert link).
+The publication is available at DOI:10.1101/2025.09.26.678830.

 RNAseq data for this project is available at the Gene Expression Omnibus: GSE307221.
 Live-cell imaging at Zenodo 10.5281/zenodo.17101147.
-All other data is avilable on github or at the publication site (insert link).
+All other data is avilable on github or at the publication site DOI:10.1101/2025.09.26.678830.